belgattitude/httpx/packages/plain-object/README.md

 function fn(value: unknown) {

-    // 👇 Throws `new TypeError('Not a plain object')` if not a plain object assertPlainObject(value);
+    // 👇 Throws `new TypeError('Not a PlainObject')` if not a plain object assertPlainObject(value);

     // 👇 Throws `new TypeError('Custom message')` if not a plain object